-As the school year progresses, I’ve silently watched as different adults place their food believes and disordered views on my students – the most common – the idea that females shouldn’t eat as much as males and that females shouldn’t eat very much in front of males.
-These adults are perpetuating views that can easily lead to disordered eating, and they are passing them on to 4 and 5 year olds.
+As the school year progresses, I’ve silently watched as different adults place their food believes and disordered views on my students.
+The most common – the idea that females shouldn’t eat as much as males.
+And that females shouldn’t eat very much in front of males.
+These adults are perpetuating views that can easily lead to disordered eating.
+And they are passing them on to 4 and 5 year olds.

 I couldn’t believe what I was hearing.
 Out of all of the logical explanations for this 4 year old not eating lunch, the thought that she was restricting for any reason was absurd to me.
-The student wasn’t listening, so I didn’t stop to correct the adult, but her comments made me stop and think.
+The student wasn’t listening, so I didn’t stop to correct the adult.
+But her comments made me stop and think.

-Why do some people believe females should eat less than males?
+- some people believe females should eat less than males?

-Why do some people believe females should eat less than their bodies need, while in front of males?
+- people believe females should eat less than their bodies need, while in front of males?

-Why are we instilling these thoughts in children?
+- we instilling these thoughts in children?